-- 8.3.1 Every new regular Office Manager/employee shall be on probation for the first three (3) months of employment. - 8.3.2 The Association Executive shall appraise new regular employees during their probationary periods.
-If no appraisal is carried out, an employee's performance shall be deemed to be satisfactory. - 8.3.3 Upon the successful completion of the probationary period, an employee shall become a regular employee and shall be placed on the seniority list in order of their date of appointment. - 8.3.4 In the event that a regular employee's appointment is not confirmed at the end of the probationary period, the Employer shall give the employee at least three (3) weeks' notice (or pay in lieu of notice) of the termination.
+- 8.3.1 Every new regular Office Manager shall be on probation for the first six (6) months of employment. - 8.3.2 Every new regular Labour Relations Advisor shall be on probation for the first year of employment. - 8.3.3 The Association Executive shall appraise new regular employees during their probationary periods.
+If no appraisal is carried out, an employee's performance shall be deemed to be satisfactory. - 8.3.4 Upon the successful completion of the probationary period, an employee shall become a regular employee and shall be placed on the seniority list in order of their date of appointment. - 8.3.5 In the event that a regular employee's appointment is not confirmed at the end of the probationary period, the Employer shall give the employee at least three (3) weeks' notice (or pay in lieu of notice) of the termination.